Henry, King of Portugal: Life

 Born in Lisbon, Henry was the fifth son of King Manuel I of Portugal and Maria of Aragon.

 Cardinal

 As the younger brother of King John III of Portugal and a younger son in the Royal Family, Henry was not expected to succeed to the Portuguese throne.
 Early in his life, Henry took Holy Orders to promote Portuguese interests within the Catholic Church, then dominated by Spain.
 In 1523, at the age of eleven, the Infante received his first ecclesiastical benefice.
-He rose rapidly through the Church hierarchy, becoming in quick succession Archbishop of Braga, Archbishop of Évora, and Grand Inquisitor before being made a cardinal on 16 December 1545, (Note: Henry's brother Alonso had also been made a cardinal, in 1517 at the age of eight.) with the title of Santi Quattro Coronati.
+He rose rapidly through the Church hierarchy, becoming in quick succession Archbishop of Braga, Archbishop of Évora, and Grand Inquisitor before being made a cardinal on 16 December 1545, (Note: Henry's brother Alonso had also been made a cardinal, in 1517 at the age of eight.) with titular custodianship of Santi Quattro Coronati.
 From 1564 to 1570 he was Archbishop of Lisbon.
 Henry, more than anyone, endeavoured to bring the Jesuits to Portugal to encourage their activity in the colonial empire.